Sage-Bionetworks/synapseDocs/articles/annotating_practices.md

 Due to the nature of metadata, it is important to have a fixed metadata dictionary across a project.
 This prevents conflicts in capitalization (e.g. rnaseq vs. rnaSeq) or spacing (e.g. gene expression vs. geneExpression) that would break most programmatic queries.

 ## Annotation dictionaries
 Sage Bionetworks currently maintains a set of key-value pairs that are reccommended for use by existing Synapse projects.
 Using existing metadata dictionaries enable cross-project queries so that any of your data files can be found by another user.
-There are multipel ways to exploer the annotation dictionaries maintained by Sage.
+There are multiple ways to explore the annotation dictionaries maintained by Sage.
-* Browse the metadata dictionaries using our [web tool](https://shiny.synapse.org/users/nsanati/annotationUI/)
+* **Browse** the metadata dictionaries using our [web tool](https://shiny.synapse.org/users/nsanati/annotationUI/)
-* Search the [Synapse Table](https://www.synapse.org/#!Synapse:syn10242922) of available key-value pairs
+* **Search** the [Synapse Table](https://www.synapse.org/#!Synapse:syn10242922) of available key-value pairs
-* Navigate to the GitHub repository that we use to maintain and update our dictionary: http://www.github.com/sage-bionetworks/synapseAnnotations.
+* **Navigate** to the GitHub repository that we use to maintain and update our dictionary: http://www.github.com/sage-bionetworks/synapseAnnotations.

 ## Annotation modules
 It is not recommended to apply all annotations to all projects, as many projects produce different types of resources that require data-specific annotations.
 To accomodate this the Sage Bionetworks annotation dictionaries can be broken down into 'modules' that represent different classes of data or disease areas.
 These modules are represented by the checkboxes on the left side of the [web tool](https://shiny.synapse.org/users/nsanati/annotationUI/), highlighted in red below.